JustForFun88/double-map/README.md

 Like a [HashMap], but allows you to use two different keys to the same value/data.

-Sometimes during development, it may be necessary to have a data structure like a `HashMap` but with two different keys refiring to the same data.
+Sometimes during development, it may be necessary to have a data structure like a `HashMap` but with two different keys referring to the same data.

 For example, if you have some data with a unique ID and a name, then you create a structure that contains the name, and store it in a ***normal*** `HashMap` using